 What is stunting?

 Stunting is when a child has a low height for their age.
 This is usually due to malnutrition, repeated infections, and/or poor social stimulation.
 The World Health Organization categorizes children who are stunted as those whose height is lower than average for their age, and at least two standard deviations below the WHO’s Child Growth Standards Median.
 Stunting is different from wasting.
-If stunting is a low height for a child’s weight, wasting is low weight for a child’s height.
+Stunting is a low height for a child’s weight; wasting is low weight for a child’s height.

 The real-world impacts of stunting ripple well beyond linear growth.
-A stunted child may also have a poorer immune system, brain function, and organ development.
+Stunting is one of the key links in the cycle between hunger and poverty: A stunted child may also have a poorer immune system, brain function, and organ development.
 Performing below average in these areas may also limit their future productivity and threaten the health of their own children.

 But there are measures we can take to prevent stunting, especially in the first 1,000 days between pregnancy and a child’s second birthday.
 For stunted children, some effects can be reduced and even reversed.